Flensburg Government: Cabinet

 On May 2, Dönitz commissioned Schwerin von Krosigk to form a new Cabinet.
 This was to be a caretaker and non-political Reich government (geschäftsführende Reichsregierung).
 Von Krosigk was appointed Leading Minister, remained Minister of Finance, and on that day also replaced Arthur Seyss-Inquart as Minister for Foreign Affairs.

 Meanwhile, according to the Reichsministergesetz of 1930, the ministers of the Goebbels cabinet formally remained in office until they were replaced by a new minister, explicitly removed from office by the Reichspräsident, or voluntarily resigned.

 On May 3, Dönitz appointed Wilhelm Stuckart as Minister of the Interior and Minister of Culture, replacing Paul Giesler and Gustav Adolf Scheel.

-The new Reich government was presented on May 5.
-Julius Heinrich Dorpmüller, after being omitted from the Goebbels cabinet, was again appointed Minister of Transport and also Minister for Communications and Posts.
+The new Reich government was presented on 5 May 1945.
+Julius Dorpmüller, after being omitted from the Goebbels cabinet, was again appointed Minister of Transport and also Minister for Communications and Posts.
 Herbert Backe remained Minister for Food and Agriculture.
 Albert Speer replaced Walther Funk as Minister of Economics, Franz Seldte replaced Theo Hupfauer as Minister for Labor, and Herbert Klemm replaced Otto Georg Thierack as Minister of Justice.

 Three ministries were abolished (Air Ministry, Occupied Eastern Territories and Public Enlightenment and Propaganda).
 The ministries for Armaments and War Production and Church Affairs no longer played a role.

 Dönitz avoided including prominent Nazi leaders in his cabinet other than Speer, but included several serving officers in the SS and others who were closely involved in formulating and prosecuting the genocidal policies of the former regime.
-Herbert Backe was the author of the Hunger Plan of 1941, a deliberate strategy for mass elimination by starvation of Soviet prisoners of war and 'surplus' Soviet urban populations.
+Herbert Backe was the author of the Hunger Plan of 1941, a deliberate strategy for mass elimination by starvation of Soviet prisoners of war and "surplus" Soviet urban populations.
 Speer's deputy in the Economics and Production Ministry was Otto Ohlendorf, who had personally directed the murder of hundreds of thousands of Jews and Communists in occupied Soviet territory.
 Wilhelm Stuckart was a participant at the Wannsee Conference of January 1942, when the administrative responsibilities for the "Final Solution to the Jewish Problem" were agreed upon.
 Otto Ohlendorf had transferred across directly from directing Himmler's office as Reichsführer-SS; and overall, of 350 staff working in the offices of the Flensburg government, 230 had been members of the SS or other security services.
 Dönitz's cabinet picks were clearly circumscribed by who was available.
-Otherwise, and in spite of his subsequent claim that his government was 'unpolitical', the most consistent characteristic of those chosen was a virulent opposition to Bolshevism, and a determination to ensure that the revolutionary events in Germany attending the Armistice of 1918 would not be repeated in 1945.
+Otherwise, and in spite of his subsequent claim that his government was "unpolitical", the most consistent characteristic of those chosen was a virulent opposition to Bolshevism, and a determination to ensure that the revolutionary events in Germany attending the Armistice of 1918 would not be repeated in 1945.
 As Dönitz did not then intend any surrender to the Soviets or Poles and continued to identify "Jews and profiteers" as enemies of the German people, he had little compunction over including in his cabinet men who had participated in the killing of Slavs and Jews.